 Comfort vs. Control

-Understanding the prevalence of trauma, Grafton ensures the necessary support to address it with our clients.
-Our trauma-informed approach creates a supportive, caregiving environment sensitive to clients’ past experiences of violence and victimization.
-Through a philosophy of comfort versus control, we help individuals to thrive in the least restrictive environment consistent with achieving the best outcome.
+Grafton creates a supportive, caregiving environment sensitive to clients’ past experiences of violence and victimization.
+Through a philosophy of comfort vs. control, we help individuals to thrive in the least restrictive environment consistent with achieving the best outcome.
 Our approach is based on the most up-to-date research and completely individualized, with each plan of care as unique as the individual it serves.

 How do we know this works?
 We’ve done the work in our own environment and seen the rewards.
-In 2004, Grafton issued a mandate to eliminate restraints without compromising employee or client safety.
-Since launching this effort, which evolved into Ukeru, Grafton has decreased client-induced staff injuries, workers’ compensation premiums, lost time, modified duty days, and turnover – resulting in a return on investment of over $16 million within 10 years.
-Most importantly, the use of Ukeru has been shown to help improve outcomes.
-Grafton’s Goal Mastery rate was 35% at the beginning of the initiative.
-Today, it is over 80%.
+Since launching our effort to eliminate restraints without compromising employee or client safety, client-induced staff injuries, workers’ compensation premiums, lost time, modified duty days, and turnover have all been dramatically reduced.
+Most importantly, our efforts have been shown to help improve outcomes; our Goal Mastery rate was 35% at the beginning of the initiative whereas today, it is over 80%.